 LASEK is a very similar procedure to PRK.
 However, in LASEK, rather than remove the epithelium entirely, it’s loosened with an alcohol solution and pushed to one side.
 After the permanent layer is adjusted, it is then draped back to its original position.

 Again, a contact lens is applied, and a whole new layer of cells repopulates the surface aided by the original epithelial layer, hopefully shortening the recovery time.

 LASIK: A doorway to the stroma

 LASIK introduced quicker healing time and more efficient method of passing through the surface and quickly became the most common form of Laser Eye Surgery.

-In LASIK, a small flap is created in the epithelium and a small part of the stroma.
-This is simply folded back to expose the bed of the cornea.
+In LASIK, a flap is created that includes the epithelium and a small part of the stroma.
+This is simply folded back to expose the stromal layer.
 After the set amount of stromal tissue is removed, the flap is returned to its original position.
 The natural processes of the eye immediately get to work with the epithelium sealing the edges of the flap overnight.
 The rest of the epithelial layer is unaffected, so the recovery time is much faster than PRK or LASEK.